Elastic materials

 Most biological materials (and industrial) are reinforced with stiff fibres or are under tension.
 I figure out how these mechanisms influence elastic surface waves and the formation of surface wrinkles.
 The main reasons to do this are

-• will give us greater control over surface waves or forming textured surfaces (using surface wrinkles).
+• Will give us greater control over surface waves or forming textured surfaces (using surface wrinkles).

-• use these surface waves and surface wrinkles to measure biological materials.
+• Use these surface waves and surface wrinkles to measure biological materials.

 Related